cristiantobol/developer-toolcamp/session_03_web_app.md

 You should see the content of the index.html file that we created earlier in the session.

 <img src="./resources/session_03_hello_world.png" alt="Hello World app" />

+## Further reading
+Read more on the [express website](https://expressjs.com/) if you would like to find out more.